-- 38. It is in order, and advisable, to issue invitations to nominate as early as possible after the dissolution and before the provisional date of Tuesday 21 July.
+- 37. On receiving the bishop's instructions to do so, presiding officers must proceed with the election to fill the appropriate number of places assigned by the General Synod to the diocese or electoral areas.
+They should, no later than Friday 30 July 2021 (on the basis of the timetable), issue invitations to nominate to all qualified electors, inviting them to send nominations to the presiding officer.
+If an elector has provided an email address, the invitation to nominate will be sent to the email address listed for him or her in the register of electors.
+If not, the invitation to nominate, in the form of a physical nomination paper, will be issued by post to the address listed for the elector in that register or will be issued in person.
+Before the closing date for the receipt of nominations, presiding officers must also issue a nomination paper, by post or in person, to any person who requests one if he or she is qualified for election but is not a diocesan elector. - 38.
+It is in order, and advisable, to issue invitations to nominate as early as possible after the dissolution and before the date of Friday 30 July.
 In view of the holiday period in July and August it would be prudent to give electors around two months in which to consider whether to stand for election, secure nomination and prepare an election address. - 39.
-Where an invitation to nominate is issued by email, the email will contain instructions on how to use the elections portal to make a nomination. - 40.
+Where an invitation to nominate is issued by email, the email will contain instructions on how to use the online elections portal to make a nomination. - 40.
 Where an invitation to nominate is issued in the form of a physical nomination paper, the paper must be in the form circulated to presiding officers by the provincial registrar for elections (or a substantially similar form).
 That form is set out in Annex C. A nomination paper should accordingly be in that form (both front and back) or in a substantially similar form.
 The form at Annex C provides a space for the candidate's name (including any title or preferred style, such as, for example, the name by which a person is commonly known) year of birth and a statement as to whether the candidate has previously served as a member of the General Synod and, if so, the dates of the candidate's previous service.
 Copies should be reproduced locally (as they are not separately available from the Church House Bookshop).
-These forms (and all others) can be provided in electronic format on request to the Legal Office or can be downloaded from the website (details on page 2).
-Each nomination paper should indicate that both the proposer and the seconder must be qualified electors and should also contain a clear statement of the rights of the candidates with respect to election addresses (see paragraph 48) and of the diocesan policy in the matter of travelling expenses, subsistence, loss of earnings and any other allowances. - 41.
-The time that must be allowed for making nominations is subject to a minimum period of 28 days for both the proctorial and the House of Laity elections, although the closing date will be left for the presiding officer to decide.
-The closing date suggested in the provisional timetable is Friday 4 September 2020.
+These forms (and all others) can be provided in electronic format on request to synodelections@churchofengland.org or can be downloaded from the website.
+Each nomination paper should indicate that both the proposer and the seconder must be qualified electors and should also contain a clear statement of the rights of the candidates with respect to election addresses (see paragraph 48) and of the diocesan policy in the matter of travelling expenses, subsistence, loss of earnings and any other allowances.

-&lt;sup>44 Clergy ER Rule 8(1); Laity ER Rule 5.
+&lt;sup>46 Clergy ER Rule 8(1); Laity ER Rule 5.